SystemsApproach/tcpcc/variants.rst

 connection per path would acquire twice as much share of the bottleneck bandwidth as a standard TCP connection.
 The designers of MPTCP set out to address this potential unfairness while also realizing the benefits of multiple paths.
-The high level goals of the congestion control approach for multipath transport are as follows:
+The proposed congestion control approach could equally be applied to other transports such as QUIC.
+The high level goals of congestion control for multipath transport are:

 1. Perform at least as well as a single path flow on its best available path.